ThomasRohde/publish-confluence/README.md

 # Fetch using verbose logging for more details
 publish-confluence fetch -s MYSPACE -p "My Page Title" -v

+# Fetch and convert to Handlebars template (note: use -s for space key, -p for page title)
+publish-confluence fetch -s MYSPACE -p "My Page Title" --process handlebars

+# Fetch and convert to Markdown
+publish-confluence fetch -s MYSPACE -p "My Page Title" --process markdown

+# Fetch with custom processor options
+publish-confluence fetch -s MYSPACE -p "My Page Title" --process handlebars --processor-options '{"macroPrefix":"custom-"}'
 ```

+#### Content Post-Processing

+The `--process` option allows you to automatically convert Confluence storage format to other formats:

+- **handlebars**: Converts to Handlebars templates, transforming Confluence macros to corresponding helpers
+- **markdown**: Converts to Markdown format with appropriate formatting for headings, lists, and other elements

+Custom processor options can be provided as a JSON string with the `--processor-options` parameter.

 #### Roundtripping Workflow